 The interior layout will be nothing like your neighbor's.
 In fact, you may not even live anywhere close to your neighbors, as you can choose any lot in any location, not just a lot in a development.

 Still not sure if constructing a custom home is right for you?
 It helps to take stock of your lifestyle, current/future needs, budget and other important details.
 This requires tremendous effort and insight.
 There are many apps that can speed this process along, including:

 - Floorplanner.com – If technology doesn’t scare you and you want an in-depth, interactive process, this site generates intricate floor plans and brings images to life.

 - Houseplanshelper.com – Pair loads of educational material with free downloadable images and you get houseplanshelper.com.
 Oh, and you can also draw (and revise as necessary) until you find that perfect fit.

 - Smartdraw.com - Offering automatic templates and additional tools for arranging your ultimate house plan, this one makes personalization a snap.
 Even better, you’ll get free digital support if further assistance is required.

 The Bottom Line

-Like any business that must stay afloat, homebuilders need to make money.
-Unfortunately, this objective sometimes means prioritizing quick construction based on common and recognizable floor plans.
-If you want a more intimate approach, however, you’ll need to find a builder willing to customize.
+Production home builders prioritize quick construction with common and recognizable floor plans.
+This may be practical for homeowners on a budget, but if you want a more intimate approach, however, you’ll need to find a builder willing to customize.

 More importantly, you’ll want one with experience in this arena, who understands that flexibility and open-mindedness are part of the package.
 With a buffet of useful resources, including budgeting assistance and a personal design professional, GTG Builders makes it exciting and fun to create your ideal forever home in Hunterdon County, New Jersey.